 (b) EXAMS: We will have three exams and a final exam.
-The exam dates will be: Thursday, October 2nd, Tuesday, October 28, and Tuesday, November 18.
+The exam dates will be: Tuesday, Sept 27, Tuesday, October 25, and Thursday, Nov 17.
 These dates will not change, so make your plans appropriately.
-Make special note of the exam on Tuesday, November 13- this is the week before Thanksgiving Break, and many exams are scheduled for this week.
-The exams will make up 65% of the overall grade.
+Make special note of the exam on right before Thanksgiving Break.
+Overall, the exams will make up 60% of the overall grade (equally weighted).

 The final will be administered at the time published in your student handbook and will be comprehensive.
-The final exam will be worth 20% of your overall grade.
+The Final Exam will be worth 20% of your overall grade.